 A tooth extraction may be necessary if a patient has advanced structural decay or damage.
 Patients may also require a tooth extraction to resolve over-crowding or to relieve impacted wisdom teeth.
-When possible, Dr. Gauthier may recommend an inlay or onlay, or a root canal before extracting a tooth.
+Before resorting to tooth extraction, Dr. Gauthier will attempt to preserve the natural tooth with a dental filling, an inlay or only, or a root canal.
+Extracting a tooth is only used when necessary.

 Wisdom Teeth Extraction